tourstream/tstr-crs-adapter/README.md

 _note: if .dropOffDate is not set, it will be calculated with .pickUpDate + .duration_

-Additionally every service has a `marked` field which is by default falsy.
+Additionally every service has a `.marked` field which is by default falsy.
 But if this service is either "marked" in the crs or detected as "marked" (depends on the type) it will be true.